2013 FIFA U-17 World Cup: Venues

 In June 2012, FIFA selected the Sheikh Khalifa International Stadium in Al Ain, the Al Nahyan Stadium in Abu Dhabi, the Al-Rashid Stadium in Dubai, the Emirates Club Stadium in Ras al-Khaimah and the Fujairah Club Stadium in the state of Fujairah as venues.
-The use of Sharjah Stadium in Sharjah was initially proposed, and finally selected as a venue, in September 2012.
-Mohammed Bin Zayed Stadium replaced Al Nahyan Stadium of Abu Dhabi and will host the final.
+The use of Sharjah Stadium in Sharjah was initially proposed, and it was finally selected as a venue, in September 2012.
+Mohammed Bin Zayed Stadium replaced Al Nahyan Stadium of Abu Dhabi and hosted the final.

 Teams

 In addition to host nation United Arab Emirates, 23 nations qualified from six separate continental competitions.